 ScienceChallenge 4: Prevention of Infertility-related Morbidity

-Recent research indicates that men and women suffering from infertility may be at increased risk of shorter life expectancy and acquire medical problems, e.g. cardiovascular and metabolic diseases, cancer and osteoporosis, when they age.
-This challenge focuses on how fertility, which may represent an ideal universal marker of later health, can be used for preventive measures.
+It is estimated that 15-20% of all couples suffer from infertility.
+Research indicates that men and women suffering from infertility may be at increased risk of shorter life expectancy and of medical problems when they age, such as cardiovascular and metabolic diseases, cancer and osteoporosis.
+ReproUnion’s Challenge 4 focuses on how fertility may represent an ideal universal marker of later health, which can be used for preventive measures.

-Number 1 priority in the World Health Organization “Global Action Plan for The Prevention and Control of Noncommunicable Diseases 2013-2020” is a 25% relative reduction in risk of premature mortality from cardiovascular diseases, cancer, diabetes, or chronic respiratory diseases.
-A significant part of this goal can be achieved by an improved understanding of infertility as a long-term biomarker for increased morbidity and premature mortality and subsequent development of new preventive strategies.
+For over a decade a key priority of the World Health Organization has been a 25% relative reduction in risk of premature mortality from cardiovascular diseases, cancer, diabetes, or chronic respiratory diseases – as stated in the Global Action Plan for the Prevention and Control of NCDs.
+Part of the solution is an improved understanding of infertility as a long-term biomarker for increased morbidity and premature mortality and subsequent development of new preventive strategies.

 However, only a limited number of such preventive programs have been introduced over the past years, even if they are needed.
 Especially for men, who usually have their first contact with the health care system after the appearance of the first signs of a disease.
 Both men and women seeking help for infertility problems would seem to be an ideal target group for preventive measures.
 They represent a relatively large and approachable part of the population and most have no apparent co-morbidities at the time they suffer from infertility.
 However, they could be at risk of acquiring medical problems when they age, in addition to the burden of involuntary childlessness in their youth.